 Overall costs depend on your interest rate during the draw period, how much you end up borrowing against your balance and other factors.

 Our HELOC calculator can give you an idea of how much you might be eligible to borrow.
-Your next step is to compare HELOC options to find a lender that meets your needs.
+Read about our picks for the best HELOC options to find a lender that meets your needs.

 Ask an Expert